Extramarital sex: Hinduism

 Hinduism condemns extramarital sex as sin.
+According to the Hindu Dharmashastra texts, any sexual act outside of the accepted marriage, including physical, mental, and emotional adultery, are denounced.
+Research has noted that the term has been created by humans.
+This means that humans who hold Hindu beliefs should restrain from such acts.

 Law

 Extramarital sex is legal in most jurisdictions, but laws against adultery are more common.
 In the United States, for example, Virginia prosecuted John Bushey for adultery in 2004.
 Other states allow jilted spouses to sue their ex-partners' lovers for alienation of affections.